 How to make it happen next year: Instead of making grandiose plans, enroll in a course or certification programme.
 Attending industry workshops and conferences can help you develop practical skills.
 Reading up on industry trends and related subjects gives you an edge.

-How to make it happen next year: The key to maximizing your professional network is to work at it actively and diversify it.
+Resolution #4: I will grow my professional networkNetworking is extremely important, no matter which field you’re in, for it can open a lot of doors.
+Making connections can help you find mentorship, career advice and may lead to new job opportunities.How to make it happen next year: The key to maximizing your professional network is to work at it actively and diversify it.
 Grow your network with people from different industries, backgrounds, age groups and ethnicities.
 Your network should include various kinds of people – the mentor, coach, insider, connector, trendsetter realist and visionary.
 Playing the numbers game isn't a good idea, since quality scores over quantity.

 Resolution#5: I will get a new job in my fieldYou weren’t the only one who decided to leave your current job and move to a new organization.
 It could be a dead end job or the desire for a change of scenery, but a new job could propel you faster to progress.

 How to make it happen next year: Finding a new job isn't easy, especially when you have one that you are used to.
 Let people know that you're looking for a change but share this information wisely.
 When possible, show prospective employers what you have done and what you are capable of.
 Update your resume and circulate it, and clean up your act on social media.

+Resolution#6: I will go for a career changeWho doesn’t want to do what they love, love what they do?
+But completely switching your career track can be difficult, especially if you need to begin at the bottom with no formal experience.
 How to make it happen next year: Stop thinking about your true calling, instead think of what you are good at, the skills you have and would like to learn, and the kind of work that will engage you.
 Highlight transferrable skills – those relevant in any field - when applying to new jobs.
 Work at gradually changing your career - may be working part time on the new career while retaining the old job.